 If your smartphone and TV are made by the same manufacturer, there’s likely a setting called screen mirroring (or something similar) on both devices.
 This will enable you to see whatever is on your smartphone on your TV.
 If your devices are made by different manufacturers, you’ll need to enable DLNA (also sometimes called Wi-Fi Direct) on your TV and load a DLNA app on your smartphone.
 We like iMediaShare Personal (free for iOS and Android).

 For those that have an Apple TV and iPhone or iPad, you can use the AirPlay feature to share your photos and pictures with your TV.
-Or, if you have a Roku box, Chromecast (YouTube videos only) or another streaming media player, you can load that player's app on your smartphone or tablet for sharing.
+Or, if you have a Roku box, Chromecast (YouTube videos only), Fire TV or another streaming media player, you can load that player's app on your smartphone or tablet for sharing.

 4. Use your phone or camera’s memory card.